timdgn/Youtube_downloader_AWS_Lambda/README.md

 ## 📝 Notes

-- Files larger than 50MB are automatically stored on S3 and shared via a presigned link (valid for 1 hour), because Telegram API has a file size limit of 50MB
+- Files larger than 50MB are automatically stored on S3 and shared via a presigned link, because Telegram API has a file size limit of 50MB
 - Message history is stored in DynamoDB and can be accessed using the `/history` command, even though it's hidden to the user by default in the help message
 - Debug using CloudWatch Log groups and Lambda function logs located in the Monitoring tab